gitbrent/PptxGenJS/.github/ISSUE_TEMPLATE/user-template.md

 ### Submission Guidelines

+- **If you are not using the latest release, please update and see if the issue is resolved before submitting an issue**
 - General questions or high-level topics should be posted in [Discussions](https://github.com/gitbrent/PptxGenJS/discussions)
 - Please browse the online [Documentation](https://gitbrent.github.io/PptxGenJS/) to see if your question is already addressed there